Cyd Charisse

 Cyd Charisse (born Tula Ellice Finklea; March 8, 1922 – June 17, 2008) was an American dancer and actress.

 After recovering from polio as a child and studying ballet, Charisse entered films in the 1940s.
 Her roles usually featured her abilities as a dancer, and she was often paired with Fred Astaire or Gene Kelly.
 Her films included Singin' in the Rain (1952), The Band Wagon (1953), Brigadoon (1954), and Silk Stockings (1957).
-She stopped dancing in films in the late 1950s, but continued acting in film and television, and in 1991 made her Broadway debut.
-In her later years, she discussed the history of the Hollywood musical in documentaries, and was featured in That's Entertainment!
+She stopped dancing in films in the late 1950s but continued acting in film and television, and in 1991 she made her Broadway debut.
+In her later years she discussed the history of the Hollywood musical in documentaries and was featured in That's Entertainment!
 III in 1994.
 She was awarded the National Medal of the Arts and Humanities in 2006.

 Early life

 Cyd Charisse was born Tula Ellice Finklea in Amarillo, Texas, the daughter of Lela (née Norwood) and Ernest Enos Finklea Sr., who was a jeweler.
 Her nickname "Sid" was taken from her older brother Ernest E. Finklea Jr., who tried to say "Sis".
 It was later given the spelling of "Cyd" by Arthur Freed.

 She was a sickly girl who started dancing lessons at six to build up her strength after a bout of polio.
-At 12, she studied ballet in Los Angeles with Adolph Bolm and Bronislava Nijinska, and at 14, she auditioned for and subsequently danced in the Ballet Russe de Monte-Carlo as "Felia Siderova" and, later, "Maria Istomina".
+At 12 she studied ballet in Los Angeles with Adolph Bolm and Bronislava Nijinska, and at 14 she auditioned for and subsequently danced in the Ballet Russe de Monte-Carlo as "Felia Siderova" and, later, "Maria Istomina".
 She was educated at the Hollywood Professional School.

 During a European tour, she met up again with Nico Charisse, a young dancer she had studied with for a time in Los Angeles.
 They married in Paris in 1939 and had a son, Nicky.